NevilleMthw/NotesApp/README.md

 <b>Note: Android Studio is not required but will be better since it comes with Android SDK installed.</b>

 <b>Contributions:</b>
-Please keep an eye out in the issues section, feel free to provide any feedback.
+Please keep an eye out in the issues section, feel free to provide any feedback and ideas for the app.